 AETN UK’s corporate mission incorporates the vision of a diverse, purposeful, talent-led workforce that leads change and grows value.
 We aspire to the highest standards of ethics, honesty, and integrity in all of our activities, and to comply with all relevant legislation at all times.
 Our vision-led approach showcases our clear opposition to modern slavery and human trafficking.

-We use our Channels to promote campaigns to end abuse, last year, the Crime+Investigation channel supported the campaign to End Abuse Against Women across the UK, Poland, Germany, Italy and Spain.
+We use our Channels to promote campaigns to end abuse.
+The Crime+Investigation channel supported the campaign to End Abuse Against Women across the UK, Poland, Germany, Italy and Spain.
 In the UK, the initiative was rolled out in partnership with the Refuge charity, the UK’s biggest provider of support to survivors and victims of violence.

 Our work demonstrates our commitment to operating with compassion and awareness and no modern slavery issues have been raised across our business.

-- To ensure that we continue to operate in a manner that minimizes the risk of modern slavery and human rights violations across all levels of our business, we will put in place an Anti-Slavery Policy which will reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+To ensure that we continue to operate in a manner that minimizes the risk of modern slavery and human rights violations across all levels of our business, we will continue to review our Anti-Slavery Policy which reflects our commitment to acting ethically and with integrity in all our business relationships as well as to implementing and enforcing effective systems and controls to ensure slavery and human trafficking are not taking place anywhere in our supply chains.

 DUE DILIGENCE PROCESSES/AREAS OF RISK AND MANAGEMENT

-To ensure that all of our business partners adopt the same high values as we do, we have undertaken a thorough analysis of all third party suppliers from whom we have acquired services in the last 12 months.
+To ensure that all of our business partners adopt the same high values as we do, we undertook a thorough analysis of all third party suppliers from whom we have acquired services.
 This initiative has allowed us to identify and assess potential risk areas within our supply chains and businesses.

 OUR EFFECTIVENESS IN COMBATING MODERN SLAVERY AND HUMAN TRAFFICKING

-We will be measured against our ability to ensure all ACTIONS stated above take place with new/updated policies, processes and training modules are rolled out across our business over the next 12 months.
+We will be measured against our ability to ensure all ACTIONS stated above take place with new/updated policies, processes and training modules being rolled out across our business over the next 12 months.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Modern Slavery and Human Trafficking Statement for the financial year ending December 2020.
-It is the first such statement from AETN UK, having previously been included as a Sky Limited subsidiary within all previous Sky UK Limited Modern Slavery Statements and Updates.
-It was approved by the Board directors on 27 August 2021.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Modern Slavery and Human Trafficking Statement for the financial year ending December 2021.
+It is the second such statement from AETN UK, having previously been included as a Sky Limited subsidiary within all previous Sky UK Limited Modern Slavery Statements and Updates.
+It was approved by the Board directors on [DATE November 2022].

 Signed on behalf of the board of directors